 No matter which type of marital agreement a couple chooses to enter into, it is important to make sure it is valid and enforceable.
 There are several steps couples can take to help further this goal.
 First, valid marital agreements must be in writing and signed by both parties.
 Also, they must disclose all assets and contain complete information regarding all matters the agreement will cover.

 A court will be interested in ensuring there is no fraud and one party was not coerced into signing the agreement.
-As such, it is highly recommended that each party be represented by an independent marital agreements lawyer in Gwinnett County and that they endeavor to make the agreement as fair as possible to help ensure the court will find it reasonable.
+As such, it is highly recommended that each party be represented by an experienced lawyer in Gwinnett County and that they endeavor to make the marital agreement as fair as possible to help ensure the court will find it reasonable.

 If you are considering a prenuptial, postnuptial, or a marital separation agreement, a Gwinnett County marital agreements lawyer may be able to help.
 Contact an attorney today to start exploring which type of agreement will meet your needs and what a marital agreement can do for you.